shoelace-style/shoelace/docs/components/alert.md

       <SlIcon slot="icon" name="exclamation-circle-solid" />
       <strong>Your account has been deleted</strong>
       <br />
-      We're very sorry to see you go!
+      We are very sorry to see you go!
     </SlAlert>
   </>
 );